jmfee-usgs/earthquake-catalog-ushis/sra/README.md

-# SRA CATALOG OF EARTHQUAKES IN THE EASTERN, CENTRAL, AND MOUNTAIN STATES OF THE UNITED STATES, 1568 - 1986
+# SRA: Seismicity of the Eastern, Central, and Mountain States of the United States, 1568 - 1986

 ‘SRA’ comes from the last names of the principal compilers, C.W.
 Stover, B.G.
 Reagor, and S.T.
 Algermissen.
 For U.S. states east